 Vanilla Bean and Fresh Cranberry Butter

 - 1 bag cranberries about 3 cups

-- 1/4 cup honey
+- ¼ cup honey

-- 1 tbsp vanilla bean paste
+- 1 tablespoon vanilla bean paste

-Add all ingredients to a small saucepan on medium heat.
+- Add all ingredients to a small saucepan on medium heat.
 While continuously stirring, bring to a bubbling simmer and reduce heat to low

-Continue to cook on low until the cranberries have completely broken down, and the mixture resembles a thick jam/butter.
+- Continue to cook on low until the cranberries have completely broken down, and the mixture resembles a thick jam/butter.
 This should take about half an hour.
 Be sure to regularly stir or the honey can stick to the bottom and burn

-One desired consistency is reached, remove from heat and allow to cool.
+- One desired consistency is reached, remove from heat and allow to cool.
 Transfer into glass jars with lids.
 Store in the fridge for up to 3 weeks, or in the freezer for a couple of months